Jet quenching in out-of-equilibrium QCD matter: Numerical results for the gluon spectrum

 with $\tmax=L+\tmin$ as before.
 The initial time is fixed to $\tmin=1/Q_s$, and we vary the final time, considering media of different length $L$.
 Figure~\ref{fig:bjorken} shows the resulting spectra at fixed $\omega$, together with the jet-shape ratio $\chi_\rho$ and the ratio of spectrum maxima $\chi_m$, for three different couplings, $\lambda\in\{0.5,2,10\}$.

 The nonequilibrium spectra qualitatively follow their thermal and static brick counterparts, exhibiting more pronounced deviations at smaller couplings and for larger media, see Fig.~\ref{fig:bjorken}.
+The ratio observables $\chi_i$ in Fig.~\ref{fig:bjorken} further demonstrate the interplay of initially over- and later underoccupancy.
+For small medium lengths $L$, the ratio observable is above unity, reminiscent of the isotropic overoccupied toy models depicted in the lower row of Fig.~\ref{fig:results-iso}.
+For increasing medium lengths, we observe $\chi_i<1$, similar to the underoccupied toy model.
 Strikingly, in contrast to the isotropic (non-expanding) case, the ratios $\chi_i$ do not approach $1$ as $L\to\infty$.
 This behavior is well expected for a jet propagating in an expanding matter, since $\qhat\to0$ for $L\to\infty$.
 Indeed, in both nonequilibrium and equilibrium setups, the jet interacts at earlier times with a denser background characterized by a larger $\hat q$, leading to stronger modifications, while its later evolution proceeds in increasingly diluted matter and affects the jet structure less.
 Consequently, in an expanding background, the jet carries imprints of the medium's initial evolution, which differs between the nonequilibrium and equilibrium cases.
 This indicates that jets can serve as sensitive tomographic probes of fine features of the medium's evolution, including its thermalization.